Moulage: Wax sculpture, use in moulage

 The modeling of the soft parts of dissections, teaching illustrations of anatomy, was first practiced at Florence during the Renaissance.
 The practice of moulage, or the depiction of human anatomy and different diseases taken from directly casting from the body using (in the early period) gelatine moulds, later alginate or silicone moulds, used wax as its primary material (later to be replaced by latex and rubber).
 Some moulages were directly cast from the bodies of diseased subjects, others from healthy subjects to which disease features (blisters, sores, growths, rashes) were skilfully applied with wax and pigments.
 During the 19th century, moulage evolved into three-dimensional, realistic representations of diseased parts of the human body.
 These can be seen in many European medical museums, notably the Spitzner collection currently in Brussels, the Charite Hospital museum in Berlin and the Gordon Museum of Pathology at Guy's Hospital in London UK.

 A comprehensive book monograph on moulages is "Diseases in Wax: the History of Medical Moulage" by Thomas Schnalke (Author) the director of the Charite Museum and Kathy Spatschek (Translator).
 In the 19th century moulage was taken of medical patients for educational purposes.
 The prepared model was painted to mimic the original disease.
 Nowadays anatomicals model are an important instrument of education of human anatomy in department of anatomy and biological sciences in medical schools.

 Modern moulage

-An actor behind-the-scenes with pre-scored "bullet holes" on his costume and squibs blowing open fake blood packets for a gunshot wound stunt.
+Aftermath of a gunshot wound stunt where several blood packs hidden in the actor's wardrobe blew open "bullet holes", bursting fake blood through and subsequently running down the jacket.

 Moulage has evolved dramatically since its original intent.
 In modern terms, the word moulage refers to the use of "special effects makeup (SPFX) and casting or moulding techniques that replicate illnesses or wounds" in simulation based techniques.
 Common examples include designing diabetic wounds, creating burns or other illness effects, like dermatological rashes and gunshot wounds.